-We call for building owners (public or private) and communities to share responsibilities on maintaining and preserving cultural heritage.
+Communitism calls for public or private building owners and communities to share responsibilities for maintaining and preserving cultural heritage.

-Communitism is based on sharing spaces, means of production, competences and time through practices of cooperation, solidarity and mutualism.
+Communitism is based on sharing spaces, means of production, competences and time, through practices of cooperation, solidarity and mutualism.

 Inspired by civic use principles, Communitism grants accessibility, usability, fairness, inclusiveness and a common decision-making process in the use and care of spaces.